 An overview to the "density"

-issue was presented as an op-ed piece in January 1995 and published in the Islands Weekly.
+issue was written by Joe Symons as a letter to the BOCC.
+It was picked up by a reporter from Lopez and presented as an op-ed piece in January 1995 and published in the Islands Weekly.

-(You can also find this report on the county's web site.
-After clicking this link, go down the page to the section entitled "staff reports", then click on the line titled "Socioeconomic Impacts Growth Pressure in Seasonal and Resort Communities.
-Staff Report, 5-25-2000; attached technical report examines conditions in Nantucket, Martha's Vineyard, and Aspen".)
+FYI, you can no longer find this report on San Juan County's web site.
+In January, 2017 a google search for this report, entitled "Socioeconomic Impacts Growth Pressure in Seasonal and Resort Communities.
+Staff Report, 5-25-2000; attached technical report examines conditions in Nantucket, Martha's Vineyard, and Aspen" showed that the only place it exists online is on this web page.

 Information on the appeals, appeal process, findings of the Western Board, etc. during 1999 can be found here.